TheDongLab/EVscope/README.md

 **Q: How do I increase pipeline speed?**
 A: Increase `--threads` (e.g., 20) and ensure sufficient RAM (250 GB for Picard).

-**Q: Why is the pipeline overview image not displaying?**
-A: Ensure `figures/EVscope_pipeline.png` is uploaded to GitHub.
-Check the README image path or use an absolute URL.

 ## Contributing

 We welcome contributions to enhance EVscope!
 To contribute: